Country music star Trace Adkins to perform at Sandwich Fair

-Adkins will perform during the Sandwich Fair’s concert Friday night.
-The concert will be from 8 to 10 p.m.
+Adkins will appear during the Sandwich Fair’s concert Friday night.
+The show will be from 8 to 10 p.m.
 Friday, Sept.
-9. The concert gates will open at 7 p.m.
+9, with concert gates opening at 7 p.m.

 Tickets will be available online starting at 10 a.m.
 July 15.

 There are various ticket prices with different seating options.
-Tickets cost $40 for the pit area, a separate area close to the stage with limited availability that is standing-room only with no chairs.
-Tickets cost $30 for the festival-style area that features standing, bleachers and bring-your-own chair.
+Tickets cost $40 for the pit area, a separate area close to the stage with limited availability that is standing-room-only with no chairs.
+Tickets cost $30 for the festival-style area that features standing, bleachers and bring-your-own chair space.
 Handicapped seating also is available.

 Tickets can be bought up until the event or until they are sold out.